 A call center script serves as an operational guide for call center representatives.
 It should contain the steps needed to resolve customers' issues or questions:

-• Ask how they can help a customer.
+- Ask how they can help a customer

-• Take all the information about the issue and put a customer on hold when needed.
+- Take all the information about the issue and put a customer on hold when needed

-• Present problem-solving answers in a way a customer will understand.
+- Present problem-solving answers in a way a customer will understand

-• If they cannot solve the problem on the first try, set a follow-up call.
+- If they cannot solve the problem on the first try, set a follow-up call

-• Thank a customer for their time and trust.
+- Thank a customer for their time and trust

+Agents must be aware of the tone of voice and language they use the entire time, regardless of the customers' behavior.
 After providing agents with a script, monitor and analyze their interactions with customers and implement the changes needed to improve customer experience and satisfaction.

 6. Ask for Customers’ Feedback

-Provide quality assurance forms that will be available to all your clients.
-You can add an automated message asking customers to stay on the line after speaking with the agent and evaluate satisfaction with the call.
+Provide quality assurance forms accessible to all your clients.
+You can add an automated message asking customers to stay on the line after speaking with an agent to evaluate satisfaction with the call.
+Another option is to send an email or SMS to each customer who contacts your call center and ask for their feedback.

-Gather valuable insights and include them in a script; that way, you’ll tailor call center services to match your customers' expectations better.
+Customer feedback is the best indicator of your service quality.
+Gather these valuable insights and include them in a script; that way, you can tailor your call center services to match your customers' expectations better.

 7. Monitor All Communication Channels

 Although calls are the primary communication channel for most inbound and outbound call centers, multi and omnichannel should not be neglected.
+Monitor emails, SMS, socials, and other communication means’ metrics to evaluate customers’ satisfaction with your call center.

 8. Analyze Monitoring Results

-Evaluate the agent’s engagement and competence and compare it to the quality standard and KPIs, and then decide how you will improve the results.
+Evaluate the agent’s engagement and competence and compare it to the quality standard and KPIs, and then decide how you'll improve the results.
+Identify recurring problems across multiple employees and uncover the root cause.
+The most apparent reason doesn’t have to be accurate.

 For example, longer customer hold times don’t necessarily mean your agents are negligent.
 The issue may be related to a new product that requires additional processing time.

+Understanding the problem will help you to resolve it.
 For instance, the abovementioned problem won’t require training (although training is always a good idea).
 Online tools will help your team's efforts and increase their effectiveness.

-9. Organize Agent Training to Improve Customer Experience
+9. Organize Agent Training To Improve Customer Experience

 Call center reporting would be meaningless without a plan to make changes that will improve customer satisfaction with your brand.
+Agents undergo training programs while onboarding, but education shouldn't stop there.

 You should organize quarterly training to improve the knowledge and skills essential for agents' work, but also after the monitoring if you notice gaps in agents' performance.